 In November 1993, one month before her appearance at the Concert of Hope, the Daily Mirror had published photographs of Diana taken by a hidden camera above a machine in an LA Fitness gym in Isleworth; although Diana sued for this invasion of her privacy (the paper settled out of court for £200,000 damages and around £1 million in legal fees), the article was largely sympathetic and was headlined THE PEOPLE’S PRINCESS.
 Same old thing in brand new drag.

 “She was a wonderful woman.
 God love her,” said my gran, with atypical positivity.
 I did eventually leave her place, and at the very end of 1997, took up residence in a third floor flat opposite Golders Green station, at the invitation of a struggling writer and film maker.
 His name was Nick Hedges, author of the forthcoming official biography of the master of mime, Lindsay Kemp.
-Only I wasn’t there too long, as, among a plethora of unsavoury episodes, I discovered the phone lines were being tapped by certain red-topped naewspapers.
+Only I wasn’t there too long, as, among a plethora of unsavoury episodes, I discovered the phone lines were being tapped by certain red-topped newspapers.
 Nick revealed himself to be the scamster behind faked ‘secret’ videotapes that had emerged the previous year, purporting to show Diana frolicking with her lover and Prince Harry’s real ‘father’ James Hewitt.

-They were actually lookalikes, but Hedges got paid handsomely by The Sun, who thought they had the scoop of the century.
+They were actually lookalikes, but Hedges was paid handsomely by The Sun, who thought they had the scoop of the century.
 Now Rupert Murdoch was embarrassed, nay, incandescent.
-Not only did he demand the handsome fee The Sun had paid the “dodgy pervert” back, but he got Hedges’ book deal with HarperCollins cancelled, including the Kemp tome I’d attempted to badger Bowie into contributing to.
+Not only did he demand the handsome fee The Sun had paid the “dodgy pervert” back, but he got Hedges’ book deal with HarperCollins cancelled, including the Kemp tome I’d attempted to badger Bowie into contributing to while he was undertaking the Outside tour.
 The silly fraudster hadn’t realised the owner of Harpers was the very same owner of The Sun, the News of the World et al. C’est la vie.